-The proposed text Amendment will promote the development of ADUs and JADUs, which provide an additional housing type in the City and are designed to meet the needs of a variety of residents and income groups.
-Furthermore, the Text Amendment will remove the Administrative Permit requirement for new ADUs and JADUs, thus removing a governmental constraint.
+The proposed text Amendment would promote the development of ADUs and JADUs, which provide an additional housing type in the City and are designed to meet the needs of a variety of residents and income groups.
+Furthermore, the Text Amendment would remove the Administrative Permit requirement for new ADUs and JADUs, thus removing a governmental constraint.
 The state law declares that these units are consistent with the densities set out in the general plan and are merely accessory to the already permitted residential uses on the site.
-This amendment promotes the state housing goals, responds to the state housing crisis and will assist the City in meeting its allotment for the upcoming RHNA cycle.
-Thus, there is nothing in this ordinance that will impede the city's ability to meet its general plan (and housing element) goals.
+This amendment promotes the state housing goals, responds to the state housing crisis and would assist the City in meeting its allotment for the upcoming RHNA cycle.
+Thus, there is nothing in this ordinance that would impede the City's ability to meet its general plan and housing element goals.